Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Clinical features of upper gastrointestinal bleeding

-• Haematemesis: typically coffee-ground like in appearance due to the presence of partially digested blood.
+• Haematemesis: typically ‘coffee-ground’ in appearance due to the presence of partially digested blood

-• Haematochezia: the passage of fresh red blood per rectum, which can occur in the context of profuse upper gastrointestinal haemorrhage due to rapid transit of blood through the gastrointestinal tract.
+• Haematochezia: the passage of fresh red blood per rectum, although more common in lower gastrointestinal bleeding it can occur in the context of profuse upper gastrointestinal haemorrhage due to the rapid transit of blood through the gastrointestinal tract

 Tips before you begin